SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 Features

 -   I/O optimized.
--   Supports standard SSDs and ultra disks.
+-   Supports standard SSDs and ultra disks only.
 -   Offers a CPU-to-memory ratio of 1:4.
 -   Provides an ultra-high packet forwarding rate.
 -   Equipped with 2.5 GHz Intel ® Xeon ® E5-2682 v4 \(Broadwell\) or Platinum 8163 \(Skylake\) processors for consistent computing performance.